Musical Muses- Doug and the Slugs

 Fast forward 20 + years later…

 I had an idea….
 Since Mom was such a big fan of ‘Doug and the Slugs’, I emailed their website asking if someone could contact my Mom to wish her Merry Christmas.
-I shared what big fans we are- and for me, especially the song “Day By Day” (and title of the book I was currently writing).
-A song-turned-mantra.
+I shared what big fans we are- and for me, my new mantra and their song “Day By Day”.
+It was also the title of the book I was currently writing.

-A couple weeks later, my Mom and I are sitting in the living room- watching the usual Christmas specials
+A couple weeks later, my Mom and I are sitting in the living room- passively watching the usual cheesy Christmas specials on the boob-tube.

 “OH MY GOD!”
 I remember Mom looking up at me from her computer in shock.
 Simon Kendall of Doug and the Slugs had emailed her!
-I remember saying to her with a quivery voice, “Merry Christmas, Mom” fighting back the tears.
-They later connected on the phone, where Mom floated around like royalty after, as if she was officially accepted into the clan of the ‘cool kids’ in school.
+I remember saying to her with a quivery voice, “Merry Christmas, Mom”, fighting back the tears.
+They later connected on the phone, where after Mom floated around the house like royalty, as if she was officially accepted into the clan of the ‘cool kids’ in school.

 “Bad news don’t ruin my appetite